Xu Qinxian: Life in exile

 For 20 years, Xu's whereabouts were unknown, until a 2009 article by Asia Weekly reported that he was forbidden from living in Beijing and had been forced to live in Shijiazhuang, Hebei.
 Asia Weekly also reported that a reference to Xu had been included in an anthology of poetry published by his friend Li Rui in 2007, which went unnoticed by the General Administration of Press and Publication.

 In 2011 the Hong Kong newspaper Apple Daily saw him as a guest at the Beijing home of Li in 2011 and briefly interviewed him.
 Xu talked about his life after Tiananmen, confirming his expulsion from the party, and his treatment as if he was the deputy commander of a military region.
 Xu also said he had access to news and was able to travel between Beijing and his home in Shijiazhuang.
 He expressed no regrets about his actions during the Tiananmen protests.
 The interview provoked government ire and Xu was confined to Shijiazhuang for the rest of his life, where he was kept under constant guard and given a lower quality home to live in.

 During Chinese New Year 2016, Xu had a prolonged bout of pneumonia and was hospitalized in the People's Liberation Army Bethune International Peace Hospital in Shijiazhuang.
-Afterwards, Xu lost vision in his right eye, had poor vision in his left eye, became senile, and underwent surgery.
-He also suffered from cerebral thrombosis, struggled to take care of himself, lost the ability to speak fluently, and lost much of the weight he used be known for.
-Around 2019, Xu returned to his home in Shijiazhuang and his condition improved, however his health began rapidly deteriorating in early 2020.
+Afterwards, Xu lost vision in his right eye, was left with poor vision in his left eye, became senile, and underwent surgery.
+He also suffered from cerebral thrombosis, struggled to take care of himself, lost the ability to speak fluently, and lost much of the weight he used to be known for.
+Around 2019, Xu returned to his home in Shijiazhuang and his condition improved.
+However, his health began rapidly deteriorating in early 2020.

 Xu was married and had a son and a daughter.

 Hong Kong media reported in January 2021 that Xu had died on 8 January 2021 after choking on food.